Cornerstone Fellowship

 12:00am-11:59pmVenue

-Capital Camps, Waynesboro, PACornerstone 2025 ScheduleClick here for the 2025 Seminar Schedule (PDF) which includes an overview of the Cornerstone experience.
+Capital Camps, Waynesboro, PACornerstone 2026 ScheduleClick here to view the 2026 Seminar Schedule (PDF) and browse the sessions below for an overview of the Cornerstone experience.

 Supervisor Elective Sessions